51390/ecap-stream/README.md

 ...
 ```

-This will make both the libecap and libecap-stream dynamic so's available for linking.
+This will make both the libecap and libecap-stream dynamic shard objects available for linking.

 The next steps are:
   1. implement the external client module that will be loaded and receive the API calls
 with the host data to be then analyzed, adapted, or filtered, depending on the module's
 implementation requirements.
   2. this module must be packaged in another shared object and also made available for linking.
-  3. configure the host to load both the ecap-stream so, and pass along this configuration the
+  3. configure the host to load both the ecap-stream shared object, and pass along this configuration the
   required path for the module that will in turn be loaded by eCap stream to fully implement your
   adapter/filter.